swcarpentry/DEPRECATED-bc/novice/r/03-loops-R.md

 but that's a bad approach for two reasons:

- 1. **It doesn't scale** if we want to print the elements in a vector that's hundreds long, we'd be better off just typing them in.
+ 1. It doesn't scale: if we want to print the elements in a vector that's hundreds long, we'd be better off just typing them in.

- 2. **It's fragile** if we give it a longer vector, it only prints part of the data, and if we give it a shorter input, it produces an error or returns `NA` values because we're asking for elements that don't exist!
+ 2. It's fragile: if we give it a longer vector, it only prints part of the data, and if we give it a shorter input, it produces an error or returns `NA` values because we're asking for elements that don't exist!

 <pre class='in'><code>hello <- c("I", "was", "here")